AdaCore/gnatstudio/docs/users_guide/vcs.rst

   button.

   Staging files can be done at any point in time, not necessarily just before you commit.
-You can also stage files, exit GPS then restart, and GPS will remember which files had been staged.
+You can also stage files, exit GNAT Studio then restart, and GNAT Studio will remember which files had been staged.

 * The second step is to provide a commit message.
-GPS will not let you do a commit without an actual message (most VCS systems don't either).
+GNAT Studio will not let you do a commit without an actual message (most VCS systems don't either).
   You can enter any message in the editor at the top of the :guilabel:`Commits` view.